hanwen/go-mtpfs/README.md

         VID of the camera to search (in hex), default=0x0 (all) (default "0x0")
 ```

 #### Watch incoming frames

  - `http://localhost:42839/view` will show the captured frames
- - Specify `-host 0.0.0.0` to allow access from other hosts

 #### Control your DSLR on your browser